briqr/briqr.github.io/_pages/about.md

 About
 ======
-Dec 2017-Aug 2019 PhD student.
+Dec 2017-Aug 2019, Feb 2021-Aug 2022, Aug 2022-March 2023. **PhD** student.

-Feb 2021-Aug 2022

-Aug 2022-March 2023

 During these dates I worked as a PhD student in computer science at the University of Bonn.
 Since April 2023 my funding was cut, and I continue to work on my PhD part-time alongside working as a course instructor for Undergrad CS courses (AI and Computer Graphics).

-Meanwhile, I am ready for the job market for an interesting research position in AI, CV, ML.
+Meanwhile, I am ready for the job market for interesting research positions in AI, CV, ML.

-MSc in computer science, University of Bonn.
+**MSc** in computer science, University of Bonn.

-BSc in computer and software engineering, Technion.
+**BSc** in computer and software engineering, Technion.

 Research interests